ywamsendai/ywamsendai-docs/docs/staff/disaster.md

 ---
-id: disaster
-title: Disaster Preparation
+sidebar_position: 7
 ---

+# Disaster Preparation

 Japan is a country that experiences natural phenomena on a regular basis, such as earthquakes and typhoons.
 Sometimes, these can cause damage which can lead to emergency situations.
 This page details some ways we can be prepared.